JJumangi/README.Generator/README.md

-# Title!!
+# Title 1

 ## License
-MIT
+BSD 2-Clause

 ## Description of Project

-This is an awesome project.
+This is a great project... can't wait for you tosee!

 ## Table of Contents